-The average Intensification rate in Markham over the last 10 years (2012-2021) is 57%, approaching the 60% target in the Official Plan.
-The City's Centres and Corridors including Regional Centres, Regional Corridors, and Local Corridors will continue to develop and contribute to achieving the residential intensification target.
+The average Intensification rate in Markham over the last 10 years (2013-2022) is 60%, which is the target in the Official Plan.
+New residential development in the City's Centres and Corridors including Regional Centres, Regional Corridors, and Local Corridors will continue to develop and contribute to achieving the residential intensification target.